Energy Efficiency Grants for Seniors

 - Electric stove rebates: up to $840

-Current Status (August 2025): These programs are launching state-by-state throughout 2025.
+Current Status (December 2025): These programs are launching state-by-state throughout 2025.
 Some states like Indiana launched in May 2025, while others are still in planning phases.
 Check with your state energy office for current availability.
+This overview of rebates and repair financing options explains stacking rebates with local programs and home repairs.

 Income Priority: Both programs prioritize low- and moderate-income households, with enhanced rebates for families earning up to 80% of area median income.